aishstha/100-days-of-code/log.md

 ### Day 14: September 9, 2020

 #### **Today's Progress**:
-1. **[Continued with The Complete JavaScript Course](https://github.com/pablohs1986/javaScriptCompleteCourse2020_Schmedtmann)** (xxh 47min):I started with section 5, where I started working with inheritance and objects.
+1. **[Continued with The Complete JavaScript Course](https://github.com/pablohs1986/javaScriptCompleteCourse2020_Schmedtmann)** (47min):I started with section 5, where I started working with inheritance and objects.
 Concepts that I already know from Java, but applied to JavaScript.
 2. **[Started Confección y Publicación de Páginas Web Course](https://github.com/pablohs1986/confecci-nYpublicaci-nDeP-ginasWeb_SEPE)** (1h):I started a new course to strengthen my knowledge of HTML, CSS and continue to deepen in JavaScript.
 Today I started to read Unit 1, reviewing the structure of an HTML document.

 #### **What I learned**: